-One advantage of the collinear approach with PC detection comes from the employment of acousto-optic modulation to achieve the phase-locking condition of the four excitation pulses, with a pulse sequence depicted in Fig. 4(a).
-The phase modulation scheme determines a PC signal evolving in time at specific frequencies, thus allowing to isolate the 4th order population contribution to the overall signal by phase-sensitive detection.
-Each measurement, obtained by scanning the time variables t{21} and t{43} (see Fig. 4(a) for a definition of these inter-pulse delay times) simultaneously produces four maps: the in-phase and the in-quadrature ones for the rephasing and non-rephasing frequencies.58 The maps so obtained in the time domain are, finally, converted in the energy domain by Fourier-transforming the time variables t{21} and t{43} (see Fig. 4(a) for a definition of these inter-pulse delay times) and recorded as a function of the population time, t{32} .
-It is worth noting that, in contrast to the partitioning resonant dispersive and absorptive features between the real and imaginary parts of the linear optical response, the rephasing and non-rephasing spectra contain mixed absorptive and dispersive contributions.
+modulation scheme determines a PC signal evolving in time at specific frequencies, thus allowing one to isolate the fourthorder population contribution to the overall signal by phasesensitive detection.
+Each measurement, obtained by scanning the time variables $t{21}$ and $t{43}$ (see Figure 4a for a definition of these interpulse delay times), simultaneously produces four maps: the in-phase and the in-quadrature ones for the rephasing and nonrephasing frequencies.
+The maps so obtained in the time domain are, finally, converted in the energy domain by Fourier-transforming the time variables $t{21}$ and $t{43}$ (see Figure 4a for a definition of these interpulse delay times) and recorded as a function of the population time, $t{32}$ .
+It is worth noting that, in contrast to the partitioning of resonant dispersive and absorptive features between the real and imaginary parts of the linear optical response, the rephasing and nonrephasing spectra contain mixed absorptive and dispersive contributions.

-The work by Karki et al., which addressed carrier multiplication processes in solar cells based on colloidal semiconductor quantum dots,57 demonstrated a sub-picosecond evolution of the lineshape of the 2D PC-detected spectra from absorptive to dispersive character, interpreted as a time-dependent shift of the resonant transition energies during exciton multiplication.
-The specific sensitivity accessible through directly probing the PC is illustrated in Fig. 4, which compares the components of 2D total correlation spectra as measured by both PC and fluorescence detection.57 The PC data were acquired on the photocell, whereas the photoluminescence spectra were measured on a colloidal suspension sample under the same excitation conditions.
+The work by Karki et al., which addressed carrier multiplication processes in solar cells based on colloidal semiconductor quantum dots, demonstrated a subpicosecond evolution of the line shape of the 2DPC-detected spectra from absorptive to dispersive character, interpreted as a time-dependent shift of the resonant transition energies during exciton multiplication.
+The specific sensitivity accessible through directly probing the PC is illustrated in Figure 4, which compares the components of 2D total correlation spectra as measured by both PC and fluorescence detection.
+The PC data were acquired on the photocell, whereas the photoluminescence spectra were measured on a colloidal suspension sample under the same excitation conditions.
 As is evident, the two probes provide remarkably different spectra.
 In particular, the PC-detected spectrum shows a dispersive line shape, whereas the fluorescence detected one exhibits primarily absorptive features.
-It was speculated 57 that the observed responses are different because the multiple excitons in quantum dots do not contribute efficiently to luminescence, because of their rapid non-radiative Auger recombination.
+It was speculated that the observed responses are different because the multiple excitons in quantum dots do not contribute efficiently to luminescence due to their rapid nonradiative Auger recombination.
 On the other hand, in the photocell, the electron-hole pairs in the multiple exciton states separate within a few picoseconds, thus contributing to a significant PC quantum yield.
-The results reported by Karki et al. provide an eloquent example of how different final observables, in that case photoluminescence and PC, provide insights on the dynamics through the different excited state pathways in optoelectronic materials and devices.
+The results reported by Karki et al. provide an eloquent example of how different final observables, in that case, photoluminescence and PC, provide insights on the dynamics through the different excited-state pathways in optoelectronic materials and devices.